 If you’re using a manual hand pump, then the entire process can take anywhere from 5 – 30 minutes.
 However, if you’re a frequent paddle boarder and want to do away with the task of manual inflation, then I suggest you get a good electric pump to speed up the process (iSUP Accessories).

 Also, picking an inflatable SUP is not an overnight decision or a quick purchase.
-I understand you need time and lots of consideration to decide the final purchase.
-So, take all the time you need, but regardless of whichever iSUP you pick from my list, you can rest assured that your feet will stand on one of the best paddling boards that you can find out there in 2023.
+So, take all the time you need, but regardless of whichever iSUP you pick from this list, you can rest assured that your feet will stand on one of the best inflatable paddle boards that you can find out there in 2023.

 (Links open in a new tab)